mlukasch/vms/README.md

   - Public SSH-Key in ~/.ssh/id_rsa.pub

 Purpose:
-  Creating a cluster of Virtual Machines via Vagrant.
-You can ssh into each VM via the user: vagrant such as: `ssh vagrant@<ip-address of the VM>`
+  Creating a cluster of Virtual Machines via Vagrant and DHCP.
+Collects the IP-Address of each VM in a file.
+You can then ssh into each VM via the user: vagrant such as: `ssh vagrant@<ip-address of the VM>`

 # HowTo
   - Creating <n> VMs: